smontanari/smocker/README.md

 });
 ```

-- *Response callback function*: at times you may want to generate a response dynamically, depending on the data of the request itself.
+- *Response handler function*: at times you may want to generate a response dynamically, depending on the data of the request itself.
 In such case you can pass a callback function to the `respondWith()` method, like in the following example:

 ```javascript
 this.put('/todos/123').respondWith(function(url, data, headers) {